Annelize Naudé

-Annelize Naudé (born 1 January 1977) is a professional squash player from the Netherlands.
-She reached a career-high world ranking of World No. 13 in January 2006, and has won five WISPA tour titles as well as having been the runner-up nine times since 1996.
+Annelize Naudé (born 1 January 1977) is a Dutch former professional squash player.
+She reached a career-high world ranking of World No. 13 in January 2006, and won five WISPA tour titles as well as having been the runner-up nine times since 1996.
+She retired as a professional player in 2010.

 Professional career

 Naudé's international squash career began in 1996; her world ranking after her first year was No. 53.
 She climbed up the rankings to No. 36 two years later, but her rankings then fell to a career low of No. 86 in May 2000.
 Her ranking rose again to No. 25 in late 2001, and she reached No. 20 a year later.
 She achieved her career best ranking of No. 13 four years later, in January 2006.

 Naudé reached her first final in an international tournament in 1999 in the Danish Open, but she was subsequently defeated by Pamela Nimmo.
-Naudé won her first professional title in 2002, also in the Danish Open, when she beats Senga Macfie in the final which lasts in five sets 3–9, 4–9, 9–5, 9–3, 9–4.
+Naudé won her first professional title in 2002, also in the Danish Open, when she beat Senga Macfie in the final which lasts in five sets 3–9, 4–9, 9–5, 9–3, 9–4.
 She then had to wait for two years for her second title, this time in the Swiss Open, beating Laura-Jane Lengthorn in the final.
 Naudé then lost to former world No. 1 Vanessa Atkinson in the final of Mexican Open.

 Naudé appeared in her 12th WISPA World Tour final at the Internationaux de Creteil in France; she then won the match by beating England’s Lauren Siddall to her fourth title of her career.